RaissaSche/Dancing-Hitmontop-AR/README.md

 # Dancing-Hitmontop-AR
-A short Vuforia rhythm game
+A short Vuforia rhythm game prototype

-Hitmontop 3D model by: Leonardo Fontana
+Hitmontop 3D model and some coding by: Leonardo Fontan